Oir

 Presentations : 2018 - 2017 - 2016 - 2014 - 2013 - 2012 - 2011 - 2010 - 2005

-The Oir river, which is 19.5 km long and flows east to west, has an average gradient of 11‰.
+The Oir River, which is 21 km long and flows east to west, has an average gradient of 11‰.
 It drains a catchment area of 87 km², consisting of sedimentary and metamorphic schist terrain with a few granite outcrops.
 The water is close to neutral and of acceptable quality, but with high nitrate levels.
 Human activities in this catchment are primarily agricultural (grassland, fodder crops, dairy herds).